The Trolley Station at Bayshore Park

 The trolley station at Bayshore Park is 208 feet long.
 Many of the features incorporated into the trolley station design were the same ones used in the design of a streetcar.
 For example, the station has the same number of spaces between posts as there are windows on a trolley.
 The station was restored to its original design in 1997 by the Department of Natural Resources in-house staff.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 2, 2011, by Bob Marshall of Baltimore, Maryland.
-This page has been viewed 516 times since then and 12 times this year.
-Photos: 1, 2. submitted on November 2, 2011, by Bob Marshall of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on June 26, 2020.
+It was originally submitted on November 2, 2011, by Bob Marshall of Baltimore, Maryland.
+This page has been viewed 564 times since then and 3 times this year.
+Photos: 1. submitted on June 26, 2020, by Devry Becker Jones of Washington, District of Columbia.
+2. submitted on November 2, 2011, by Bob Marshall of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.